chatwoot/docs/docs/self-hosted/telemetry.md

 - Identifying areas with limited usage or where our users get stuck.
 - Prioritizing the next set of features to be developed.

-## **How is the data collected and who has access**
+## **How is the data collected and how will it be processed**

 The telemetry data is stored securely on Chatwoot systems, with appropriate encryptions and access controls in place.

 The self-hosted installation interacts with the URLs (hub.chatwoot.com, hub.2.chatwoot.com) every day.
 Both the URLs are hosted and owned by Chatwoot.

-The data can only be accessed by Chatwoot employees who have the appropriate training and access permissions.
-The data is not shared with any 3rd parties.
+The data collected from the individual installations would follow our [privacy policy](https://www.chatwoot.com/privacy-policy/#how-chatwoot-uses-and-protects-personally-identifying-information).

 ## How to opt-out of data collection